 🌺 Traveling to Bali soon?
 Check out all of my Bali posts here!
 I also recommend reading my complete Bali Travel Guide – This post contains everything I know about Bali: which areas to stay, what food to eat, and all the activities to do in Bali.

-Nusa means “island” and Penida means “priests” in Balinese.
-Translated it means the island of priests and it isn’t necessary to refer to the island as “Nusa Penida Island” – it would just be redundant!
+Nusa means “island” and Penida means “priests” in Balinese – when translated to english, it means the island of priests.
+As you can see, it isn’t necessary to refer to the island as “Nusa Penida Island” – it would just be redundant since Nusa already means island!

-The island is known to local Balinese as the black magic island.
+Nusa Penida is known to local Balinese as the black magic island.
 Long before it became a tourist attraction for its natural beauty, Nusa Penida was once believed by locals to be inhabited by dark spirits, banished to the island by the priests of Bali.
-However, even with such negative connotations, Nusa Penida remains an important religious destination.
+However, even with such seemingly negative connotations, Nusa Penida remains an important religious destination.
 This is because Bali’s spiritual belief dictates balance in the universe, in which both good and evil are necessary.

-Nowadays, Nusa Penida is known mostly for Kelingking Beach, Angel’s Billabong, and Broken Beach, but you can still visit temples where the dark spirit is worshipped – and kept at bay.
-I will elaborate more on that below.
+Nowadays, Nusa Penida is known mostly for its natural sights like Kelingking Beach, Angel’s Billabong, and Broken Beach.
+But you can still visit temples where the dark spirit is worshipped – and kept at bay.
+I will elaborate more on what to do on the island below.

 How many days should I spend in Nusa Penida?

-If you want to see the entire Nusa Penida and enjoy your stay slowly, you would need 2-3 days on the island.
+If you want to see the entire Nusa Penida and enjoy your stay slowly, you would need to stay 2 to 3 days on the island.

 But if you only have one day to spare, a day trip to Nusa Penida from Bali is very doable.
 You can get to Nusa Penida via a speedboat from Sanur in the morning and come back in the afternoon.
-I’ve done this before and got to see a good part of the island!
+I’ve done this before and I feel like I got to see a good part of the island!

 Where to stay in Nusa Penida